ballin22s/wunder/README.md

 	bundle exec rake db:migrate (run all migrations) bundle exec rake db:seed (seed the database with seeds.rb)

-* How to run the test suite
+How to run the test suite

   	bundle exec rake test

-Please feel free to use a different markup language if you do not plan to run rake doc:app.